-- (v) When teams compete in different groups and do not qualify for the play-offs, the final ranking will be determined by comparing the DSCs from the teams in all groups with the same ranking, with the best DSC being ranked highest. - (vi) In events where a single loss eliminates a team from the competition, teams eliminated during the same session will be listed alphabetically, by their three letter code, and ranked equal. - (c) When teams are tied for a play-off position, a maximum of one session of tie-breakers will be played to determine which team(s) advances to the play-offs.
-Team(s) can be eliminated, without playing an extra game, if more than one session of tie-breakers would be required. - (d) When teams are tied for a challengeable position, a maximum of one session of tie-breakers will be played.
-If more than one session of tiebreakers would be required, team(s) can avoid the challengeable position without winning an extra game. - (e) When teams are tied for a relegation position, a maximum of one session of tie-breakers will be played.
-If more than one session of tiebreakers would be required, team(s) can avoid or be placed in a relegation position without playing an extra game.
+- (v) When teams compete in different groups and do not qualify for the play-offs, the final ranking will be determined by comparing the DSCs from the teams in all groups with the same ranking, with the best DSC being ranked highest. - (vi) In events where a single loss eliminates a team from the competition, teams eliminated during the same session will be listed alphabetically, by their three-letter code, and ranked equal. - (c) When teams are tied for a play-off position, team(s) shall be eliminated without playing an extra game, as tie-breaker games will not be played. - (d) When teams are tied for a challengeable position, team(s) can avoid the challengeable position without winning an extra game, as tiebreaker games will not be played. - (e) When teams are tied for a relegation position, team(s) can avoid or be placed in a relegation position without playing an extra game, as tiebreaker games will not be played.